Gala attracts $1.26 million in community support

 “The synergy between our university and a generous, compassionate Orange County community is transforming the future of health care,” said School of Medicine Dean Ralph V. Clayman, MD.
-“The 2013 gala celebrated two examples of this transformative relationship—recognizing visionary leaders who have been integral to creation of the Center for Autism and Neurodevelopmental Disorders of Southern California and debuting the future home of the Gavin Herbert Eye Institute, which has been funded entirely through philanthropic support.”
+“The 2013 gala celebrated two examples of this transformative relationship—recognizing visionary leaders who have been integral to creation of the Center for Autism and Neurodevelopmental Disorders and debuting the future home of the Gavin Herbert Eye Institute, which has been funded entirely through philanthropic support.”

 Learn more about UC Irvine Health research in this video:

 Clayman, the evening’s host, presented the Dean’s Leadership Award to retired PIMCO chief executive officer Bill Thompson and his wife, Nancy, for their financial support of pioneering research and treatment for autism and related neurodevelopmental disorders.
 More than $400,000 from gala's proceeds were directed to autism treatment and research.

 In tribute to the Thompsons, Derek Paravicini, an autistic, blind piano virtuoso performed the “Tiger Rag” and “Flight of the Bumble Bee.”
 Paravicini’s awe-inspiring performance celebrated triumph over the challenges that the Thompsons and the Gavin Herbert Eye Institute seek to eliminate.